VirgilSecurity/virgil-sdk-php/README.md

 The Virgil SDK is provided as a package named *virgil/sdk*.
 The package is distributed via **composer** package management system.

-To install package use the command below:
+To install package, use the command below:

 1. Go to the your project root directory.
 2. Run